 Christmas 2015 was almost picture perfect for the Ferguson Family.Â Â We missed our pilotÂ son who was called to fly off into the wild blue yonder.

 At a church event, Vivian Rose wore last year’s Swiss flannel smocked bishop.Â The pattern is BetsyÂ by Children’s Corner.

 Bishops fit for so long.Â That’s just one more reason to love them.
 Christmas Eve, a huge group of family and friendsÂ enjoyed a delicious dinner of shrimp gumbo and barbequed ribs at the home of our son-in-law’s mother and husband.Â They are excellent cooks!Â We ateÂ and laughed and had a big time there.

 Grandchildren Vivian and AlastairÂ played and delighted us all.
 Christmas Day most of the same group and a few others gathered at the home of our super organized daughter and her computer genius/gourmet cook husband.
 Son Ryan had to leave early for the airport after opening gifts and celebrating with his family.Â Â But the children and their mother joined us across the state after he left.

 From the moment she unwrapped them, Vivian wore her new shin guards and soccer cleats most of the day, declaring again and again, “I’m ready for soccer!”

-Posted in boys, brother-sister, girls, heirloom sewing, smocking
+Posted in Basic no-embroidery Machine Projects, boys, brother-sister, girls, heirloom sewing, smocking

 Tagged boy bow tie, Ellen McCarn Buttercream, fasturn, nylon heirloom lace, silk dupioni, smocked Christmas Dress, spaghetti bias, tiger eye